Erotic thriller: DTV (direct-to-video) market

 This classic period took place amidst the boon of the video rental market and the worldwide cable TV market.
 Over the course of the 1980s, these two new markets, together called direct-to-video, or DTV, would become a lucrative, non-theatrical alternative for producers of low-budget, R-rated films.
 The DTV market would often have a symbiotic relationship with the big studio films.

 Video rental chains like Blockbuster were instrumental in the popularity of the genre.
 Since Blockbuster did not stock unrated films as part of its family-friendly image, DTV titles were able to meet demand for content that was geared towards adults but did not stray into outright pornography.
 Gerry Weber, former chief operating officer for Blockbuster, said "[DTV] erotic thrillers rated at the top" out of all the genres for rentals.

 Throughout the 1980s, cable television was similarly expanding and diversifying its appeal to adult audiences.
 In 1980 Cinemax (owned by HBO) launched with a 24-hour schedule.
 Soon after, Showtime followed suit with The Movie Channel.
 Fearing the negative publicity associated with traditional sexploitation these late-night, premium cable channels actively sought and developed adult programming that could be, in the words of one HBO programmer, "spicy but not obscene".

 With smaller budgets than studio films and less high-profile stars, the DTV market became hugely profitable.
+Between 1985 and 2005, over 700 DTV erotic thrillers were produced.
+In sheer size alone, the DTV erotic thriller surely demands consideration as one of the largest, specifically American film movements of the 20th century.
 These "high and low" markets for the erotic thriller overlapped but did not compete, and each fed off the other financially and artistically.
 The "blockbuster" erotic thrillers boosted sales for small players, who sold films to DTV markets by underscoring the similarities between their films and works by the majors.

 A film that served as a prototypical success and catalyst in this new market was Night Eyes (1990).
 Shannon Tweed, Tanya Roberts, Andrew Stevens, Joan Severance, Tané McClure, Martin Hewitt, Jan-Michael Vincent, and Shannon Whirry became notable actors in DTV films.
 Axis Films International and Prism Entertainment were the most prominent production companies.
 The former produced over 30 DTV erotic thriller titles, using a rotating stable of filmmakers over a period of ten years.
 These directors included Gregory Dark, Zalman King, and Jag Mundhra.
 Though King is mostly associated with erotic romance films, the director had an unmistakable stamp on the genre with his films Two Moon Junction (1988), Wild Orchid (1989), and Red Shoe Diaries (1992), which is also the title of his long-running cable television series consisting of erotic featurettes with female protagonists.

 In 1994 the Chicago Tribune reported that erotic thrillers—a term which, Leonard Maltin said, "didn't even exist 15 years ago"—and action films were the two most successful direct-to-video genres.
 In 1993, the genre was spoofed in the comedy Fatal Instinct.